cuisongliu/experiment-setup-k8s-in-actions/README.md

 We need to create a temporary kubernetes cluster in github actions for running e2e tests in actions.

-- sealos run k8s in github actions
+- setup sealos  in github actions

 ## Usage